 How Does China Saite Group's Debt Impact Its P/E Ratio?

-China Saite Group has net debt worth just 2.4% of its market capitalization.
+China Saite Group's net debt is 2.2% of its market cap.
 So it doesn't have as many options as it would with net cash, but its debt would not have much of an impact on its P/E ratio.

-The Verdict On China Saite Group's P/E Ratio
+The Bottom Line On China Saite Group's P/E Ratio

-China Saite Group's P/E is 3.0 which is below average (10.5) in the HK market.
+China Saite Group has a P/E of 3.4.
+That's below the average in the HK market, which is 10.2.
 Since it only carries a modest debt load, it's likely the low expectations implied by the P/E ratio arise from the lack of recent earnings growth.
-What can be absolutely certain is that the market has become more pessimistic about China Saite Group over the last month, with the P/E ratio falling from 4.3 back then to 3.0 today.
-For those who prefer to invest with the flow of momentum, that might be a bad sign, but for deep value investors this stock might justify some research.
+What is very clear is that the market has become less pessimistic about China Saite Group over the last month, with the P/E ratio rising from 2.5 back then to 3.4 today.
+If you like to buy stocks that could be turnaround opportunities, then this one might be a candidate; but if you're more sensitive to price, then you may feel the opportunity has passed.